petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-3-breaking-changes.md

 These changes have been applied to the Control and Product menus:

 - The Product Menu has been moved outside of the Control Menu
-- The Control Menu now uses `position:sticky` to control its behaviour
+- The Control Menu now uses `position:sticky` to control its behavior
-- Styles of the menus inside the Control Menu have been updated to account for the new sticky behaviour
+- Styles of the menus inside the Control Menu have been updated to account for the new sticky behavior

 #### Who is affected?